ernie-research/pixelgpt/README.md

 bash run_requirements.sh
 ```
 # Fine-tuning Data
 We mainly fine-tune pixelgpt on rendered GLUE and XNLI datasets.
 The rendered version of these experimental datasets is released at [baidu/rendered_GLUE](https://huggingface.co/datasets/baidu/rendered_GLUE) and [baidu/rendered_xnli](https://huggingface.co/datasets/baidu/rendered_xnli).
-"Before fine-tuning, you should download the required dataset from HuggingFace, save it locally, and then extract it:
+Before fine-tuning, you should download the required dataset from HuggingFace, save it locally, and then extract it:
 ```
 # Extract rendered GLUE
 tar -xvf rendered_glue.tar